vinaydobriyal/IBM-Data-Analyst-Capstone-Project-2026/README.md

 - React & Node.js dominate both current usage and future desire.
 - 25–34 age group is the largest cohort (7,788).
 Bachelor's degree is the most common education level.

+## Implications

+- Prioritize mastering TypeScript & Python for future-proofing.
+- Adopt PostgreSQL as the default database choice.
+- Embrace Next.js & React for frontend development.
+- Go cloud-native with AWS + Azure, which together cover 60%+ of market demand.
+- Keep an eye on Rust, Supabase & FastAPI as rising technologies.
+- Target the 25–34 age segment when building products or content for developers.

+# DASHBOARD

 ## Current Technology Usage
 <img width="1220" height="717" alt="Screenshot 2026-06-08 002539" src="https://github.com/user-attachments/assets/ece51c92-398f-44f4-a1c1-c49a9f9e1023" />